 Bridger Bowl is committed to operating our ski area in the most socially responsible manner possible.
 Energy and product purchases, waste stream management and care for the land will be conducted in an accountable manner consistent with prudent and environmentally sustainable practices.

-As a local community ski area, we are fortunate to be only 20 minutes from Bozeman.
+As a local community ski area, Bridger Bowl is fortunate to be 20 minutes from Bozeman.
 Most local residents only have to drive 16 to 20 miles each way to and from Bridger.
 Consequently, the collective carbon footprint is significantly less compared to those traveling 3 to 5 times that distance to ski or recreate.
-Despite our close proximity to Bozeman, we still strongly encourage local residents to carpool whenever possible.
+Despite the close proximity to Bozeman, Bridger Bowl still strongly encourage local residents to carpool whenever possible.

-- We have a designated carpool lot for vehicles with 3 or more passengers in our top Lot A. We have also coordinated a carpool parking lot at the Gallatin County Fairgrounds (corner of Tamarack and N. Rouse) in Bozeman.
+- We have a designated carpool lot for vehicles with 3 or more passengers in our top Lot A. We have also coordinated a carpool parking lot at the Gallatin County Fairgrounds (Oak Street Entrance across from the Cannery District) in Bozeman.
 This is a convenient park and ride location for almost everyone coming to Bridger Bowl.

 - Since 2007, Bridger Bowl has provided FREE Park and Ride Bus Service between Bozeman and Bridger Bowl.
 The Free bus service is offered on weekends (plus school holidays for the Kid's bus).

 - A special bus is provided free of charge for Bridger employees seven days a week during the ski season.